spencer-klue/Projects/Classification/README.md

-# ExtraaLearn — Lead Conversion Classification (Notebook)
+# ExtraaLearn — Lead Conversion Classification

 > Predict which leads are likely to convert and surface the drivers behind conversion for an EdTech funnel.